 Same as me trying to cook dinner while he was in the middle of an important conference call (at 8pm!)

-This goes back to having a schedule and communicating with each other.
+This is our #1 Couples road trip tip and it goes back to having a schedule and communicating with each other.
 I often do Youtube Lives or podcast interviews late at night.
-If I know that's coming up, I need to remember to share that info with him well in advance, so we can plan in when to cook dinner and prepare drinks in advance.
+If I know that’s coming up, I need to remember to share that info with him well in advance, so we can plan in when to cook dinner and prepare drinks in advance.

 READ MORE: Get more tips for van life couples who live and work together (and don’t want to go to jail for murder…)

 Another thing which you will find essential are noise-cancelling headphones.
 These are the ones we have and they are worth every fricking penny.
 You’re welcome.